tysoncung/tysoncung/README.md

 ## 👋 Hi there!

-My name is Tyson and I'm a Cloud and Data Solutions Lead.
+My name is Tyson, and I'm a Cloud and Data Solutions Lead.